 Isolated Neah Bay is a rather lackluster settlement that sits amid breathtaking coastal scenery at the end of Hwy 112 in North America's extreme northwestern corner.
 Hit hard by decline in the salmon-fishing industry, this small town, characterized by its weather-beaten boats and craning totem poles, is the home of the Makah Indian Reservation.

 Olympic Coastal Strip

-Coast lovers in the Pacific Northwest tend to head for Oregon where the beaches are famously wide, windswept and accessible.
-Further north in Washington the facilities gradually thin out until beyond Gray's Harbor you're confronted with one of the most undisturbed slices of coastal wilderness in the US.
+Coast-lovers in the Pacific Northwest tend to head for Oregon, where the beaches are famously wide, windswept and accessible.
+Further north in Washington the facilities gradually thin out until beyond Gray's Harbor you'll arrive at one of the most undisturbed slices of coastal wilderness in the US.

-Former home of the Makah tribe, whose ancient cliff-side village was destroyed in a mudslide in the early 18th century before being unearthed in the 1970s, Ozette is more than just a well-excavated archaeological pit.
+Former home of the Makah tribe, whose ancient cliffside village was destroyed in a mudslide in the early 18th century before being unearthed in the 1970s, Ozette is more than just a well-excavated archaeological site.
 It is also one of the most accessible slices of isolated beach on the Olympic coastal strip.